 - Cerebrovascular disorders

-- Pre-clinical markers of degenerative disease (imaging)
+- Pre-clinical markers of degenerative disease (functional imaging and biomarkers)

 - Determinants and course of thyroid function during aging:

 - Longitudinal changes in thyroid function

 - Risk factors for changes in thyroid function

 - Assessing the frequency and influence of thyroid medication use